tucats/ego/functions/README.md

 This function returns the sum of the arguments.
 The meaning of sum depends on the arguments.
 The values must not be arrays or structures.

-For a numeric value (int or float), the function returns the mathematical sum of all the numeric values.
+For a numeric value (int or float64), the function returns the mathematical sum of all the numeric values.

     x := sum(3.5, 15, .5)